dmikushin/cnn-benchmarks/README.md

 |[Tesla K80](https://www.techpowerup.com/gpudb/2616/tesla-k80m)|[Amazon_EC2](https://aws.amazon.com) <br> [MS_Azure](http://azure.microsoft.com/) <br> [Google_Cloud](https://cloud.google.com) <br> [IBM_Bluemix](http://bluemix.net)|p2 <br> NCx <br> K80 <br> K80|Kepler|2496|4.37(?)|12|240.6|Nov 2014|
 |[GRID K520](https://www.techpowerup.com/gpudb/2312/grid-k520)|[Amazon_EC2](https://aws.amazon.com)|g2|Kepler|1536|2.45|4|160.0|Jul 2013|

-We use desktop GTX 1080 GPU and Xeon E5-2666v3 CPU (available on AWS EC2 cloud as c4.4xlarge instance) for the reference.
+We use desktop GTX 1080 Ti GPU and Xeon E5-2666v3 CPU (available on AWS EC2 cloud as c4.4xlarge instance) for the reference.

 Some general conclusions from this benchmarking:
-- **P6000 is the fastest GPU**: Across all models, the Quadro P6000 is **1.3x to 1.65x** faster than Quadro P5000.
+- **P6000 and (most likely) P100 are the fastest cards you can get for deep learning in the cloud right now.**
-- **P5000 == GTX 1080**: Performance of both GPUs is very close on all models.
-The main difference is twice more memory in the server-side Quadro P5000.
+- **P6000 == GTX 1080 Ti** and **P5000 == GTX 1080**: Performance of both pairs of GPUs are very close on all models.
+The main difference is significantly more memory in the server-side Quadros.
 - **P6000, P5000 and K80 for large models**: Quadro P5000 and Tesla K80 have enough memory for the most of the tasks: 24GB, 16GB and 12GB respectively.
+- **P6000 > P5000**: Across all models, the Quadro P6000 is **1.3x to 1.65x** faster than Quadro P5000.
 - **P5000 > M60**: Across all models, the Quadro P5000 is **1.75x to 2x** faster than Tesla M60.
 - **M60 > K80**: Across all models, the Tesla M60 is **1.3x to 1.75x** faster than Tesla K80.
 - **K80 > K520**: Across all models, the Tesla K80 is **1.8x to 2.25x** faster than GRID K520.